werner77/BMCommons/README.md

 ## API version

 Be advised that not all APIs can be considered final and may be subject to change.
-That's why the frameworks is still in the 0.x version territory.
+That's why the BMCommons framework is still in the 0.x version territory.
+This is not to say that the software is instable as it is and has been used by many production apps in the app store by the author.

+The most mature sub modules in terms of API and documentation are BMCore, BMXML and BMRestKit.

 ## Example